When asked why he robbed banks, Willie Sutton famously replied, ‘That’s where the money is.”

 Choose wisely

 If you run an ad, rent a list, post on Facebook, or use Google – choose wisely.
 The cheapest option isn’t the best option.
-The best option is the one with people who most closely fit your tribe.
+The best option is the one with people who most closely fit your tribe, your ideal customer, and the people (or businesses) with a problem that your product or service solves.

 Just don’t rob any banks.
 They don’t like it.